Is there anything you can do that doesn’t involve simply cutting the price?

 It often pays to cater to the masses, but it is also worth considering that there are many travellers who are looking for something very specific in their hotels and guesthouses.
 They might be looking for a hotel geared toward work, and therefore would prefer high-speed Wi-Fi, multiple media ports in the rooms, and large desks.
 They might be looking for rest and relaxation, complete with hypoallergenic sheets, mood lighting, powerful showers, and whirlpool baths.
 Some guests may look for hotels that are decked out with environmentally friendly features.
 They may want to enjoy re-used or sustainable building materials, renewable energy, and a total commitment to being green.

-These travellers are obviously small percentages of the mass market, and providing this kind of specialist option may limit your appeal to the majority, but imagine if you are the only guest house in your area accommodating this niche.
-You may appeal to a small slice of the mass market, but you are almost guaranteeing that 100% of the people in it will come to your property.
+These travellers are obviously small percentages of the mass market.
+Providing this kind of specialist option may limit your appeal to the majority.
+But imagine if you are the only guest house in your area accommodating this niche.
+You may appeal to a small slice of the mass market.
+But you are almost guaranteeing that 100% of the people in it will come to your property.

 The Waves in Scarborough

-The owners, Phil and Christine, describe the look as “retrolicious” and say their intention is not to just create a guest house, but create one which has space where you can enjoy being with other people.
+The owners, Phil and Christine, describe the look as “retrolicious”.
+They say their intention is not to just create a guest house, but create one which has space where you can enjoy being with other people.

 The Waves also focuses on their breakfasts, specifically providing a wide choice of food options for vegetarian and vegan guests.
 Alongside the traditional full Yorkshire breakfast and veggie alternatives, they also offer Vegetarian Kedgeree, Superfood Smoothie, and Spinach and Red Pepper Frittata, along with boiled egg and Marmite soldiers and mushrooms and eggs on toast.
 Unusually for any menu, vegetarian and vegan options outnumber the traditional.